Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 The user is past the initial learning curve.
 They’re using your product regularly.
 The question now is: will they keep using it?

-Retention is where behavioral triggers shift from “push forward” to “catch backward.”
+Retention is where behavioural triggers shift from “push forward” to “catch backwards.”
 You’re watching for drops — login frequency declining, feature usage falling off, session depth shrinking.
 The signals here are about disengagement, and the triggers need to fire early enough that you can intervene before the user mentally checks out.

 Expansion